ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_cdr_federation.md

 A Software Product **MUST** be registered with the Registrar and approved for use in order to participate in the CDR Federation.

-A Software Product **MAY** be registered for use across one or more sectors (e.g. banking and energy).
+A Software Product **MAY** be registered for use across one or more sectors (e.g., Banking and Energy).

 A Software Product assumes the role of an **[[OIDC]](#nref-OIDC)** [Relying Party (Client)](https://openid.net/specs/openid-connect-core-1_0.html#Overview).

 ### Register

 The Register is a central point of discovery for both Data Holders and Data Recipients.
 Data Holders and Data Recipients **MUST** be created as entities in the Register in order for them to participate as members of the CDR Federation.
 The functionality of the Register will include but will not be limited to:

 - **Management of Identities and Access**: The Register will allow registered persons, on behalf of Data Holders and Data Recipients, to manage the metadata of their associated organisations and systems.
 - **Management of Certificates**: The Register will facilitate the issuing, management and revocation of digital certificates.